Shinjuku Station

 A major new bus terminal has opened in Tokyo’s Shinjuku district, offering one jumping-off point for low-cost connections to cities throughout Honshu, the largest of Japan’s main islands.

-A view of the Basuta Shinjuku bus terminal, with the Mylord and Lumine shopping malls at Shinjuku Station in the background
+A view of the Busta Shinjuku bus terminal, with the Mylord and Lumine shopping malls at Shinjuku Station in the background

-A view of the Basuta Shinjuku bus terminal, with the Mylord and Lumine shopping malls at Shinjuku Station in the background
+A view of the Busta Shinjuku bus terminal, with the Mylord and Lumine shopping malls at Shinjuku Station in the background

 A bus bound for Lake Yamanaka near Mt.
-Fuji boards passengers at Basuta Shinjuku
+Fuji boards passengers at Busta Shinjuku

 A bus bound for Lake Yamanaka near Mt.
-Fuji boards passengers at Basuta Shinjuku
+Fuji boards passengers at Busta Shinjuku

 Bus Services

-Open from about 3:30 A.M. to just before midnight, Basuta will have up to 1,624 bus departures a day, with services going throughout Honshu as well as parts of Kyushu and Shikoku.
+Open from about 3:30 A.M. to just before midnight, Busta has up to 1,624 bus departures a day, with services going throughout Honshu as well as parts of Kyushu and Shikoku.
 The island of Hokkaido is not in the terminal’s service range.

 Shinjuku Expressway Bus Terminal Layout